 Q. Our headquarters is located in north Texas, but our primary place of business is in south Texas.
-May we decide where we want to receive this award?
+Where should we hold our award ceremony?

-A. The presentation of this award should be held in the community where your headquarters is located, but another location can be considered.
+A. Any award ceremony your community organizes should be held in the town or city where your headquarters is located, but another location can be considered.

 Q. We have several branches in senate and house districts all over Texas.
 Which of our state senators and representatives will be notified if we win this award?

 A. The THC will notify the senator and representative whose districts are identified on your nomination form as being in the area where your primary place of business is located.
 We would urge you to let other public officials know about the award.